homelabos/homelabos/README.md

 ## Summary

 A set of Ansible scripts to configure a Docker based Homelab server with all sorts of goodies.
+Following the unix philosophy we gather together many specific tools to build the exact end result desired.

 ## Goals